 5. Hawk Mountain Sanctuary

 The Hawk Mountain Sanctuary, along the Kittatinny Ridge near Pottsville, is a great option for viewing the migration of raptors.
-The sanctuary makes available peak migration dates and times, and also provides educational opportunities to learn more about raptors.
+The sanctuary makes available peak migration dates and times, and also provides to learn more about raptors.

 6. Middle Creek Wildlife Management Area